ViktorJp/IOCMON/README.md

 ### Advanced Settings, by what you're trying to achieve

-**"I want to control email alerts"** → *Alerting & Notifications* Turn alert emails on/off, and cap how many can send per hour (0 = unlimited) — useful if you're worried about a noisy detection flooding your inbox.
+**"I want to control email alerts"** → *Alerting & Notifications* Turn alert emails on/off, and cap how many can send per hour (0 = unlimited), useful if you're worried about a noisy detection flooding your inbox.

 **"I want to watch DNS lookups against known-bad domains, or catch DNS tunneling"** → *DNS Watch & Tunneling